Cyriak: Music and other activities

 Long before Harris started creating animations, he composed a considerable amount of surreal music.

 On 19 August 2008, Harris uploaded a music video of the song "My Territory" by Grand Popo Football Club.
 It features a landscape that has been made entirely out of a woman's body, and is a metaphor for consumerism and the treatment of the female body.
 On 9 September 2009, British illusionist Derren Brown, live on UK television, claimed to predict the National Lottery numbers.
 Cyriak uploaded a possible explanation, to his YouTube channel, which gained half a million views within a week and attention from national press.

 In September 2010 he appeared at "Flash on the Beach" in Brighton and in September 2014 appeared at "Reasons to be Creative", also in Brighton.

-On December 2013, he released the mod "Going Down" for the 1994 first-person shooter Doom II.
+In December 2013, he released the mod "Going Down" for the 1994 first-person shooter Doom II.

 In March 2018, he started working on a partly crowd-funded book Horse Destroys the Universe.
 The book was published in September 2019.
-It is about scientists who experiment on a horse named Buttercup until they are given superhuman intelligence, until they eventually become an omnipotent being and destroy the universe.
+It is about scientists who experiment on a horse named Buttercup, causing it to become a super-intelligence.
+The escalating conflict between one of the scientists and Buttercup eventually causes the destruction of the universe.

 On 8 February 2020, Cyriak showcased his music for the first time, as he performed as a disc jockey at the Zanzibar Club in Liverpool.

-On August 2022, he released another Doom II mod titled "Overboard".
+In August 2022, he released another Doom II mod titled "Overboard".

 Awards and recognition

 On 3 December 2009, Cyriak was announced as the winner of the 2009 E Stings competition, run by television channel E4, with £5,000 for his video Recursive Culture.

-In 2006 he also received a special mention in the results of a Photoshop contest run by the technology series Click.
+In 2006, he also received a special mention in the results of a Photoshop contest run by the technology series Click.

-In 2012 and 2014 he was awarded with two Cacowards, an annual online awards ceremony which honours the year's most prominent modifications of Doom, being recognized for his outstanding level design and sophisticated technical approach to achieving complex sequences and impressive comedic timing.
+In 2012 and 2014, he was awarded with two Cacowards, an annual online awards ceremony which honours the year's most prominent modifications of Doom, being recognized for his outstanding level design and sophisticated technical approach to achieving complex sequences and impressive comedic timing.

-In 2022 he was awarded with another Cacoward for his mod "Overboard", which was praised for its silliness and fast-paced gameplay.
+In 2022, he was awarded with another Cacoward for his mod "Overboard", which was praised for its silliness and fast-paced gameplay.